 What can we do for you?

-For more information about research with the Nivel Panel Living Together, please send an e-mail to firstname.lastname@example.org of feel free to contact one of the Nivel contacs on the right.
+For more information about research with the Nivel Panel Living Together, please send an e-mail to email@example.com or contact one of the Nivel contacs on the right.